sohaibahmad759/backup_website/index.md

 Recently, I have been involved with Bell Labs research under the supervision of [Thomas Woo](https://www.bell-labs.com/about/researcher-profiles/thomaswoo/#gref).

+## News

+- \[May 2021] I will be spending my summer as a research intern at Bell Labs
+- \[Apr 2021] Our paper "AggNet: Cost-Aware Aggregation Networks for Geo-distributed Streaming Analytics" has been accepted to ACM/IEEE SEC 2021!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sohaibahmad759/sohaib.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.